mikeccroberts/Gemini-Search/README.md

 - Never commit your `.env` file or expose your API keys
 - The `.gitignore` file is configured to exclude sensitive files
 - If you fork this repository, make sure to use your own API keys
+- Default authentication credentials should be changed in production

 ## License